wifisensing/PicoScenes-Manual/source/installation.rst

 Hardware Installation
 =======================

-PicoScenes currently supports two commercial Wi-Fi NIC models, the QCA9300 and IWL5300, two USRP models, the N210 and X310 models.
-For other USRP models, such as the B200/E300/N300 series, PicoScenes *should* be able to support them.
-However, the incompatibility caused by hardware variations is possible.
+PicoScenes currently supports two commercial Wi-Fi NIC models, the QCA9300 and IWL5300, and literally all USRP models.
+Among them, B210, N210 and X310 models have been practically tested in our lab.
+For other high-end USRP models, such as the E300/N300 series, PicoScenes *should* be able to support them in out-of-box way.

 One of the most welcomed features of the PicoScenes is the concurrent operation of multiple RF frontends, i.e., simultaneous CSI measurement or packet injection on a NIC or SDR array.
 To help you get the hardware ready quickly, we share our hardware preparation experience, mainly focusing on the multi-devices setup.